aionnetwork/aion/README.md

 Now you are ready to start the kernel.

 **Optional:** Your kernel will have access to the seed nodes by default.
-To add additional peers (e.g. friends that are also connected to the network) navigate to the `config.xml` file in `[aion_folder]/config/config.xml`:
+To include additional peers (e.g. friends that are also connected to the network) navigate to the `config.xml` file in `[aion_folder]/config/config.xml`:

 ```
 cd config